-These No bake Chocolate oat bars are the quick guilt free craving fixer you were looking for!
-My 6 year old niece whips it up for us sometimes and I mean yeah that should give you the idea of the “expert” level this recipe requires
+These No-bake Chocolate Oat Bars are the quick, guilt-free craving fixer you were looking for!
+My 6-year-old niece whips it up for us sometimes, and I mean, yeah, that should give you the idea of the “expert” level this recipe requires.
+Quick, nutritious, dessert-level snack!

 - Coconut oil